protonpass/ios-pass/README.md

 Select a build variant when prompted:
 1. App Store: public builds for App Store
-2. TestFlight: beta builds for TestFlight (In-App Purchase disabled)
+2. Beta: beta builds for TestFlight (In-App Purchase disabled)
 3. QA: internal builds for QA

 Enter version number in semver format when prompted.